jkerr321/book-compare/README.md

 ------------

  - [Goodreads API key](https://www.goodreads.com/api/keys)
- - Goodreads User ID - the 8 digit number in your Goodreads profile URL
+ - Goodreads User ID - the 8 digit number in your Goodreads profile URL:
- - Cookie value
+ - Amazon cookie value - visit amazon.co.uk, and copy the request cookie value from the Chrome dev tools network tab (you will need to reload the page if you didn't already have it open)

+ You should only need to retrieve these values once.

 Usage
 -----